There are numerous routes available to those wishing to work, invest or set up a business in the UK.

 Senior counsel Philip Trott is also renowned for his record on particularly complex and challenging cases.
 He has a rich history of assisting High Net Worth clients on personal immigration matters, ranging from conducting investor cases to handling high-profile celebrity work.
 He has successfully helped many appeal against adverse decisions, including those arising from spent criminal convictions, and is renowned for tricky discretionary immigration applications outside the rules, as well as sports and media-related work and cases involving national security issues.

-According to The Times Best Law Firms 2023, “Vanessa Ganguin and senior consultant Philip Trott are also known for their high net worth work.
+According to The Times Best Law Firms, “Vanessa Ganguin and senior consultant Philip Trott are also known for their high net worth work.
 They have been involved in two complex cases this year where individuals have had their leave to remain jeopardised by high-profile investment mishaps.”

-They also appeared again in the most Chambers High Net Worth legal guide which identifies the leading professional advisers to the Private Wealth market in UK in the field of immigration.
+They are regular highly-ranked in the most Chambers High Net Worth legal guide which identifies the leading professional advisers to the Private Wealth market in UK in the field of immigration.
 According to the latest edition: “Vanessa Ganguin of Vanessa Ganguin Immigration Law ‘clearly knows her field inside out,’ says a source, adding: ‘We were very impressed with Vanessa’s knowledge and experience in this area.’
 ‘I greatly enjoyed working with Vanessa and her team,’ remarks another commentator.”

 According to the Legal 500: “Boutique immigration firm Vanessa Ganguin Immigration Law fields a strong team of ‘incredibly knowledgeable’ lawyers… with particular strength in advising clients in the finance, fintech, engineering, media and entertainment, and sport sectors.
 Senior counsel Philip Trott brings a wealth of experience acting for clients including entrepreneurs, start-ups, and charities, and on matters extending to complex appeals and national security cases.”